kirkstrobeck/blueprint-docify/README.md

 # Blueprint docify

-Autogenerate API blueprint documentation with CI for Github pages access.
+**Autogenerate testable and pretty API docs**

 ### TL;DR

 **Add your API spec as `api.apib` in the root of your repo and push!**

-It will make great API docs for each branch that has an API blueprint.
+It will make great API docs for each branch that has an API blueprint ([`.apib`](http://apiblueprint.org/)).
 Your documents will be available at `http://org.github.io/repo/branch`.
 See the [branches](https://github.com/renewablefunding/blueprint-docify/branches) on this repo and thier related docs:

+***These are for visual purposes only, do not read as spec***

 - http://renewablefunding.github.io/blueprint-docify/gist-fox-api/
 - http://renewablefunding.github.io/blueprint-docify/real-world-api/